List of Cyborg 009 characters: Cyborg Men

 A group of mass-produced cyborg men who help try to spark a war in 008's home country.
 They wear black suits, which also cover their face with red goggles and an air tube which they appear to need for survival.
 They usually ride in black tanks.
 Their leader is Number 1, who is 008's old friend, Mamado.
 He rides a black saucer with laser shooting tentacles which can detach as robotic snakes.
 He appears to have lost his good heart after the brainwashing he was put through, so he is defeated by a very reluctant 008 after he fails to convince him.
+More advanced Cyborg Men are later seen as Van Vogt's footsoldiers.

 Mythos Cyborgs

-Cyborgs who claim to be the gods who have come to Earth to destroy it, so they may end war and rebuild the world.
-They are unaware of them being cyborgs due to their brainwashing.
+Beings claiming to be Greek gods who have come to Earth to destroy it, so they may end war and create a more peaceful world.
+In actuality, they are highly advanced cyborgs created by Dr. Gaia who are unaware of their true nature because of extensive memory alteration.
 Most of them dress in white Greek clothes with capes and live on a far away island just off the coast of Greece.
-They were created by Dr. Gaia who erased their memories and led them to believe they were gods so they would cause destruction and confusion instead of peace.